Upcoming Events

 Find Sustainable Economies Law Center's events below!

-ZoomPeople-Centered Facilitation (Module 3 Collaborate to Co-Liberate -C2C)
+Loving Accountability (Module 6 Collaborate to Co-Liberate -C2C)

 This offering is essential for:

-- Activists, organizers and changemakers who want to build skills to attune to the way power and identity operate in group processes in your movement homes
+• Activists, organizers and changemakers who want to build a more liberatory relationship to accountability in their movement homes

 Collaborate to Co-Liberate: Structures and Practices for Democratic Organizations (C2C) is a year-long learning journey designed for solidarity economy and social justice movement left organizations who are building organizations with democratic, participatory, and liberatory leadership structures.